ArturZieba/CastorCult/Content/Notes/Weapons.md

   - Claymore with blunted blade used for training.

 Arbalests (High Strength/Low Dexterity/High Endurance):
-- Rotted Arbalest (T1)
+- Rotten Arbalest (T1)
-  - Test
+  - An old arbalest, seemingly exposed to the elements for a long time.

 Bows (Low Strength/High Dexterity):
 - Shortbow (T1)
-  - Test
+  - Simple bow used for training.

 Greatshields (High Strength/High Endurance):
 - Barn Door (T1)
-  - Test
+  - Door removed from hinges, used as a makeshift cover.

 Icons (High Faith/Low Endurance):
 - Tattered Banner (T1)
-  - Test
+  - An old banner, icon on the fabric seemingly lost to time.

 Staves (High Intelligence/Low Endurance):
 - Branch Staff (T1)
-  - Test
+  - A simple tree branch that can be used as a magic catalyst.

 One Handed Axes (Medium Strength/Low Dexterity):
 - Lumber Hatchet (T1)
-  - Test
+  - Small hatchet used for cutting wood.

 One Handed Hammers (Medium Strength/Medium Endurance):
 - Blacksmith Hammer (T1)
-  - Test
+  - A hammer used by blacksmiths to shape metal in forges.

 One Handed Swords (Low Strength/Medium Dexterity):
 - Blunt Longsword (T1)
-  - Test
+  - Longsword with blunted blade used for training.

 Chimes (High Faith):
 - Musty Bell (T1)
-  - Test
+  - Small old bell.

 Crossbows (Low Strength/Low Dexterity/Low Endurance):
 - Old Crossbow (T1)
-  - Test
+  - An old crossbow with a worn string.

 Shields (Low Strength/High Endurance):
 - Wooden Targe (T1)
-  - Test
+  - Few planks reinforced with nails and a handle, cut to a round shape.

 Wands (High Intelligence):
 - Twig Wand (T1)
-  - Test
+  - A small twig used as a magic catalyst.

 ## Weapon properties
 Test